williamdjting/mortgagecalculator/README.md

     - Enjoy!

 - **Notes**
-    - The promise for the response that shows under the submit button may remain in a pending state depending on the IP.
-    - `localhost:8080` tends to work reliably so preference is to use this.
+    - `localhost:8080` works reliably so preference is to use this.
     - Inputs are:
       -  property price
       -  down payment